Queen Bee 2025

 Advantages: With a push-in cage, the queen is on comb, and will continue to lay eggs and releasing QMP.
 The more pheromones she has, the better she smells and she is more likely to be accepted by the bees.

-Disadvantages: It is a little harder to use a push-in cage.
+Disadvantages: It is harder to use a push-in cage.

-If you choose a push-in cage, please bring your own frame of drawn comb with a little bit of honey somewhere on the frameWe will move the queen and cage onto your frame to transport her.
-Then you will place the frame with the queen and push-in cage into the colony to introduce the queen.
+If you choose a push-in cage, please bring your own frame of drawn comb with a little bit of honey somewhere on the frameWe will move the queen and push-in cage onto your frame to transport her.
+Then you will take the frame to your apiary, and place it into the colony to introduce the queen.

 If you do not have a frame with drawn comb, choose the California mini cage option.